 For the report, researchers focused only on large cohort studies and randomized control trials––dismissing all animal studies or research focused on observational or self-reported data.

 This stricter scientific approach, called GRADE, or the Grading of Recommendations Assessment, Development, and Evaluation, is endorsed by over 100 medical organizations for its accuracy.
-However, it is a relatively new approach to evaluating nutrition research, which
+However, it is a relatively new approach to evaluating nutrition research, which study authors noted is likely why its findings are so different from other research on nutrition.

 Already, the findings have prompted fierce criticism from health groups that have argued for years that people should curtail their red meat consumption—especially, processed meats.
 The American Cancer Society, Harvard T.H.
 Chan School of Public Health, the AHA and the American Institute for Cancer Research (AICR) have all publicly objected to the series of systematic reviews.
 (An op-ed in The New York Times added kindling to the fire of controversy by reporting that the study’s lead author has past financial ties to the meat and food industry.)